Tech

 Quick Facts

-- Ronaldo missed shots in 68th and 73rd minutes
+- Ronaldo missed chances in 68th and 73rd minutes

 Why This Matters